VisPhyWorld: Probing Physical Reasoning via Code-Driven Video Reconstruction: Experiments

-Second, the choice of code backend affects reconstruction quality.
-Across LLMs, Three.js variants yield better reconstruction than their P5.js counterparts, as reflected by lower LPIPS in most pairs, despite sharing the same conditioning inputs and prompt.
-Concretely, for GPT-5, switching to Three.js reduces LPIPS error by nearly 40\% ($0.29 \rightarrow 0.17$) and boosts structural similarity (SSIM) from $0.74$ to $0.94$.
-Visually, this corresponds to better preservation of object identity, as illustrated in Figure~\ref{fig:engine_eval_task10010}.
-Since the physics engine is fixed, this performance gap confirms that the simulator's expressivity affects the model's ability to ground visual evidence.
-In other words, program structure and simulator interface materially affect how well a model can translate visual evidence into a stable physical hypothesis.
+\textbf{The code backend affects reconstruction quality.} Across LLMs, Three.js variants generally reconstruct the scenes better than their p5.js counterparts, as shown by lower LPIPS scores in most model pairs, even though they use the same inputs and prompts.
+For example, for GPT-5, using Three.js reduces LPIPS by nearly 40\% and improves SSIM from $0.74$ to $0.94$.
+Qualitatively, this leads to more stable object identities and cleaner scene layouts, as shown in Figure~\ref{fig:engine_eval_task10010}.
+Since the physical setup is kept the same, this gap suggests that the backend interface and program structure affect how well a model can translate visual evidence into an executable simulation.
+In other words, the benchmark captures not only physical reasoning, but also whether the chosen simulator provides a clear and controllable way for the model to express that reasoning.

-Third, pixel-space baselines exhibit a complementary profile: they can score competitively on some feature semantics, but their failures are harder to attribute to specific physical causes, such as friction, restitution, or contact timing, since the generation process does not expose interpretable latent variables.
-Veo-3.1 attains reasonable semantic similarity, for example reaching DINO $\sim0.88$, yet it does not expose an explicit simulator state for diagnosis or controlled interventions and often exhibits deficiencies in physical understanding by producing trajectories with implausible motion or contact events(see Sec.~\ref{sec:qualitative-case-study}).
+\textbf{Pixel-space baselines show a complementary but less interpretable profile.} They can score competitively on some feature semantics, but their failures are harder to attribute to specific physical causes, such as friction, restitution, or contact timing, since the generation process does not expose interpretable latent variables.
+Veo-3.1 attains reasonable semantic similarity, for example reaching DINO $\sim0.88$, yet it does not expose an explicit simulator state for diagnosis or controlled interventions and often exhibits deficiencies in physical understanding by producing trajectories with implausible motion or contact events (see Sec.~\ref{sec:qualitative-case-study}).
+This pattern also holds for world-foundation models designed for physical understanding.
+Cosmos-Predict2.5-2B has the lowest visual scores and the worst Gemini and human ratings among all baselines.
+Qualitatively, it often fails to keep object identities consistent across frames.
+This shows that even physics-aware video generators can still struggle with stable physical rollout, while code-based simulators remain more transparent and controllable.
 Conversely, our code-driven approach maintains competitive semantic and motion scores while exposing executable states; e.g., GPT-5 (threejs) achieves DINO $0.8556$ with RAFT-EPE $33.6473$.
 This enables controlled interventions (e.g., varying friction/mass while holding layout fixed) that can isolate whether an error originates from object discovery, state initialization, or contact modeling, aligning with our goal of turning ``physics understanding'' into a testable, executable object.